okavvada/Centralized_Decentralized_NPR/README.md

 The storage tank would be located right after the treatment plant and with a capacity to store three days worth of water.
 It is modeled as a cylindrical tank made out of cement and with a lifetime of 50 years.

 * **Treatment**:
 The treatment train for the decentralized scenario unit involves a series of unit treatments.
 The treatment train involves a bar screen, a grinder pump, a grit cement chamber, a steel small equalization tank, an MBR unit, a UV disinfection tank and a chlorine contact tank.
-All unit processes are characterized by their construction impacts and operational requirements.
+All unit processes are characterized by their material transport, construction impacts and operational requirements.
 The sludge is assumed to be transported and disposed off at a landfill.

 ### Outputs
 The outputs of the decentralized algorithmic module is an array of the individual contributions of each process described above to energy and GHG emissions.
 The total energy and GHG emissions are also reported